polsys/cle/docs/language-spec/attributes.md

 The method marked with this attribute must not have a method body.
 The name of the method does not need to match the `name` parameter.
+The method annotated with this attribute must not have the `[EntryPoint]` attribute.

 There is no difference between calling an imported method and an ordinary method.
 However, passing anything else than simple types as parameters or return value requires special care, since the imported function may not be compatible with Clé type system or memory model.